tursodatabase/libsql/libsql-server/HRANA_SPEC.md

 When the client is done with a stream, it should close it using the `close_stream` request.
 The client can safely reuse the stream id after it receives the response.

-If a server receives a `close_stream` request for a stream that is not open, perhaps because a previous `open_stream` has failed, it should still send a successful response.

 ### Execute a statement